New Jersey City University: Academics

-NJCU is organized into four colleges offering 41 undergraduate study and 27 graduate degree programs.
+NJCU is organized into four colleges.
+In 2022 it announced the reduction of numerous undergraduate and graduate degree programs.

 The largest programs of study at NJCU are psychology, nursing, early childhood education, and music.
 In addition, the NJCU Fire Science program is the only university-based bachelor's degree fire science program in the State of New Jersey.
 NJCU has a department of professional security studies that prepares students for work with agencies such as the FBI, NSA, and CIA.

-The NJCU Media Arts Department is the home base and sponsor of the annual Black Maria Film and Video Festival, an international juried competition and traveling exhibition which recognizes and supports independent film, video and emerging media.